-As an Exec and Series Producer Judith Bunting leads creative teams to produce popular prime time productions for BBC2, BBC3, BBC1, Discovery, National Geographic and … CBeebies.
+As an Exec and Series Producer Judith Bunting has led creative teams to produce popular prime time productions for BBC2, BBC3, BBC1, Discovery, National Geographic and CBeebies.

 BODY HITS – BBC Specialist Factual for BBC3 18 x 30′